ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 4. Encrypt `request` by invoking the `Seal()` method on `sctxt` ({{Section 5.2 of HPKE}}) with empty associated data `aad`, yielding ciphertext `ct`.

-5. Concatenate the values of `hdr`, `enc`, and `ct`, yielding an Encapsulated Request (`enc_request`).
+5. Concatenate the values of `hdr`, `enc`, and `ct`.
+This yields an Encapsulated Request (`enc_request`).

-Note that `enc` is of fixed-length, so there is no ambiguity in parsing this structure.
+Note that `enc` is of fixed length, so there is no ambiguity in parsing this structure.

 In pseudocode, this procedure is as follows: